miquella/vaulted/man/vaulted.1.md

 --------

 `add`
   Interactively creates the content of a new vault.
+See vaulted-add(1).

 `cp` / `copy`
   Copies the content of a vault and saves it as a new vault with a new password.
 See vaulted-cp(1).